Make Your Next Trip Extraordinary

 Scam Alert

-Beware of buying so-called native artwork.
+Beware of buying so-called Indigenous artwork.
 Original pieces compete with knock-offs that are often produced overseas.
-Check any art that you plan to purchase for the Authentic Indigenous logo, which ensures that the piece has been designed and produced locally.
+Check any art that you plan to purchase for the Authentic Indigenous logo, which ensures that the piece has been designed and produced by Indigenous artists.

 Downtime

-As a Vancouverite, one of my favorite things to do on the weekend is walk or bike the beautiful Stanley Park Seawall, taking in the harbor and mountain views from this 13-mile path which lines the city’s stunning waterfront.
-At the entrance, you’ll find a handful of companies that rent bikes by the hour.
+As a Vancouverite, one of Marc’s favorite things to do on the weekend is walk, bike, or scoot the beautiful Stanley Park Seawall, taking in the harbor and mountain views from this 13-mile path which lines the city’s stunning waterfront.
+At the entrance, you’ll find a handful of companies that rent bikes and scooters by the hour.

 Granville Island, in Vancouver, is a bustling shopping district full of funky stores, artisans’ workshops, food producers, a dedicated children’s section, a collection of wonderful restaurants, and a thriving Farmer’s Market.
 The island is full of buskers, musicians, and artists, making it a truly cultural experience.
 You can drive there from downtown, or walk to False Creek and take the Aquabus (a cute little ferry that looks more like a bathtub than a boat).

-Aboriginal art.
-British Columbia has a huge community of talented native crafting everything from carved masks and canoe paddles to soapstone sculptures and intricate weavings.
-Some of the top galleries showcasing this kind of work in Vancouver are Coastal Peoples Fine Arts Gallery, Douglas Reynolds Gallery, Hills Native Art Gallery, and Lattimer Gallery.
+Indigenous art.
+British Columbia has a huge community of talented Indigenous artists crafting everything from carved masks and canoe paddles to soapstone sculptures and intricate weavings.
+Some of the top galleries showcasing this kind of work in Vancouver are Coastal Peoples Fine Arts Gallery, Douglas Reynolds Gallery, and Lattimer Gallery.
 Also see “Scam Alert.”

 Reviews